Jamesun875/Project5/README.md

 ## Client1.java
 - Does the same thing as Client.java.
-This class will work with Client.java to simulate concurrent state.
+This class will work with Client.java to simulate concurrent state on the server.